kubernetes/website/content/en/blog/_posts/2023-01-15-Security-Bahavior-Analysis/index.md

 ## Security-Behavior monitoring on Kubernetes

 Kubernetes deployments seeking to add Security-Behavior may use [Guard](http://knative.dev/security-guard), developed under the CNCF project Knative.
 Guard is integrated into the full Knative automation suite that runs on top of Kubernetes.
-Alternatively, **Guard can be installed as a standalone tool to protect any HTTP-based Kubernetes service**.
+Alternatively, **you can deploy Guard as a standalone tool** to protect any HTTP-based workload on Kubernetes.

 See: